 The Childrens Court can dismiss a charge brought before it, on application of a child defendant, if the court considers the child should have been cautioned or no action should have been taken (s 21 Youth Justice Act).
 The court may administer a caution or refer back to police for cautioning.

 If the child is cautioned, that ends the matter.
 A caution does not form part of the child’s criminal history and is not generally admissible in subsequent court proceedings against that person either as a child or an adult (s 15 Youth Justice Act).
 The prosecution can seek to rely on prior cautions in the Childrens Court:

-- for a child under 14 to rebut the presumption that the child did not know what they did was wrong (s 147 Youth Justice Act)
+- for a child under 14 to rebut the presumption that the child did not have the capacity to know what they did was wrong (s 147 Youth Justice Act)

 - in relation to decisions about bail

 - where there is a submission by a child defendant that they should have been cautioned for the matter for which they are in court.

 Where a restorative-justice process should have been ordered

 Similarly, under s 24A of the Youth Justice Act, the Childrens Court can dismiss a charge, on an application by the child defendant, if it considers that the offence should have been referred by police to a restorative-justice process.
 It may refer the matter to a restorative-justice process, in which case, if the child participates and completes the agreement, that is the end of the matter.
 If the child does not participate in the process or does not do what is required under the terms of the agreement, police can restart proceedings or the court can sentence the child.

 The prosecution may also rely on participation in restorative-justice processes to rebut the presumption that the child did not have the capacity to know what they did was wrong (s 147 Youth Justice Act).